18F/10x-dux-app/docs/SBOM.md

 A developer of a new or existing project will have to itemize the one or more programming language(s) the project uses or will use.
-The Github Actions that CycloneDX developers are using target a specific language to analyze its respective package manager and generate a SBOM from the package manager manifest.
+The Github Actions that CycloneDX developers are developing target a specific language to analyze its respective package manager and generate a SBOM from the package manager manifest.

 At the time of this writing, in October 2020, the CycloneDX community supports